The Shining 3D EinScan Pro 2X Plus is the poster child of the family and offers slightly better performance than the EinScan Pro 2X.

 We received the 3D scanner along with a powerful laptop computer (courtesy of Machines 3D) to conduct this test.
 Everything was well packaged and protected inside a single cardboard box.
 The EinScan Pro 2X Plus and all its accessories were contained within a single and robust plastic hard case.

-For EinScan Pro 2X Plus review, we were provided with both the ”Professional” pack (includes a tripod and automatic turntable) and the “color” pack (includes the color sensor).
-Please note that we didn’t get the “HD Prime” pack, which is dedicated for the HD Handheld Mode.
+For the EinScan Pro 2X Plus review, we were provided with both the ”Professional” pack (includes a tripod and automatic turntable) and the “color” pack (includes the color sensor).
+Please note that we didn’t get the “HD Prime” pack, which is dedicated to the HD Handheld Mode.

 The 3D scanner comes with everything needed to use it, including :

 - One USB cable to connect the 3D scanner to the computer (USB 3.0)